mahmoudnafifi/mixedillWB/README.md

 ![qualitative_5k_dataset](https://user-images.githubusercontent.com/37669469/129297898-b33ae6f9-db8f-4750-b8f9-2de00ee809ad.jpg)

-Our method has a limitation in that it requires these tiny images to work (this should be given by the modified camera ISP pipeline used in our [paper]()).
-To process images that have already been rendered by the camera (e.g., JPEG images), we can employ one of the sRGB white-balance editing methods to synthetically generate our tiny images with the target predefined WB set in post-capture time.
+Our method has a limitation in that it requires the additional small images, rendered with our predefined set of white-balance settings, to work properly (this should be given by the modified camera ISP pipeline used in our [paper]()).
+To process images that have already been rendered by the camera (e.g., JPEG images), we can employ one of the sRGB white-balance editing methods to synthetically generate our small images with the target predefined WB set in post-capture time.

-In the shown figure below, we illustrate this idea by employing the [deep white-balance editing](https://github.com/mahmoudnafifi/Deep_White_Balance) to generate the tiny images of a given sRGB camera-rendered image taken from Flickr.
+In the shown figure below, we illustrate this idea by employing the [deep white-balance editing](https://github.com/mahmoudnafifi/Deep_White_Balance) to generate the small images of a given sRGB camera-rendered image taken from Flickr.
 As shown, our method produces a better result when comparing to the camera-rendered image (i.e., traditional camera AWB) and the deep WB result for post-capture WB correction.
-If the input image does not have the associated tiny images (as described above), the provided source code runs automatically [deep white-balance editing](https://github.com/mahmoudnafifi/Deep_White_Balance) for you to get the tiny images.
+If the input image does not have the associated small images (as described above), the provided source code runs automatically [deep white-balance editing](https://github.com/mahmoudnafifi/Deep_White_Balance) for you to get the small images.

 ![qualitative_flickr](https://user-images.githubusercontent.com/37669469/129298104-9ec5186b-092f-4906-a6a4-ca8072b5b1a3.jpg)